-Musician and workshop leader will be joining us with two fascinating workshops to try out.
+Rob is an accomplished musician and workshop leader, who will be joining us with two fascinating workshops to try out.
+You will know Rob, as he has supported Hans many times at previous Drum Camps.

 1. Kudu Horns

-Easy to get music going: 3 parts are easy, 3 parts more syncopated, but once the note can be blown, I'm sure all drum campers will have no problem getting the polyphonic groove going nicely.
+The workshop can be roughly up to 20 people, but it can also have just 6 people.
+Some can play shakers, clap or have a rest from blowing.
+Initially it can be tricky to get the first note, but that will only take a few minutes to acieve success.
+It is quite easy to get the music going: 3 of the parts are easy, whilst 3 parts are more syncopated, but once the note can be blown, I'm sure all Drum Campers will have no problem getting the polyphonic groove going nicely.

 2. Nyanga panpipes